Hibiscus coccineus

 is the most showy of all the herbaceous species of

-Hibiscus, and one of the most brilliant of flowers of
+Hibiscus, and one of the most

-which, with us, is early in September,
+its season, which, with us, is early in September,

 but in its native localities it begins to bloom in